cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 [streamers]
     [streamers.file]
-        keys = ["list", "of", "store", "keys", "we", "want", "to", "expose", "for", "this", "streaming", "service"] writeDir = "path to the write directory" prefix = "optional prefix to prepend to the generated file names"
+        keys = ["list", "of", "store", "keys", "we", "want", "to", "expose", "for", "this", "streaming", "service"] write_dir = "path to the write directory" prefix = "optional prefix to prepend to the generated file names"
 ```